KVadym-del/Shafa/README.md

 2. Open the project in your preferred IDE (e.g., Visual Studio).
 3. Build the project.
 4. Run the project with the desired arguments.
+### or
+1. Rownload release
+2. Unzip archive
+3. Run the project with the desired arguments.

 ## Command Line Arguments
 **Shafa** supports the following command line arguments: